jgaeddert/liquid-dsp/README.md

-Once you have obtained a copy of the source code, you can now build the DSP library (NOTE: if you chose to clone the repository, you will need to also run the additional `./reconf` bootstrapping script before configuring):
+Once you have obtained a copy of the source code, you can now build the DSP library (NOTE: if you chose to clone the repository, you will need to also run the additional `./bootstrap.sh` script before configuring):

     $ ./configure
     $ make